What are the different types of domain names?

 For example, .tv is a well-used ccTLD in the media industry, while originally it was the country code for the small island of Tuvalu!
 A similar thing happened to .nu, which corresponds to the island of Niue.
-Meanwhile, .co started out life as the extension for Colombia, but gained popularity as an alternative to .com.
-And many other companies have gotten creative with .me (Montenegro), .ai (Anguilla, and Artificial Intelligence) and .io (British Indian Ocean Territory, and also shorthand for the term “input output”, which is used in the computer industry).
+Meanwhile, .co started out life as the dedicated domain extension for Colombia but gained popularity as an alternative to .com.
+And many other companies have gotten creative with .me (Montenegro), .ai (Anguilla, and Artificial Intelligence), and .io (British Indian Ocean Territory, and also shorthand for the term “input-output”, which is used in the computer industry).

 ICANN and new types of domains

 Also among the new types of domain names that have been popping up are geographical ones, associated with particular cities.
-From .abudhabi to .yokohama, more and more large cities around the world have their own domain extension, which make great options for local businesses and entrepreneurs.
+From .abudhabi to .yokohama, more and more large cities around the world have their own domain extension, which makes for great options for local businesses and entrepreneurs.

 Second- and third-level domains and premium domains

 Two more types of domains to go!
-Besides TLDs, you may remember that we also briefly mentioned second- and third-level domains before.
+Besides TLDs, you may remember that we also briefly mentioned second and third-level domains before.
 A second-level domain is located directly “below” the top-level domain.
-That means that it looks like an extra bit of text that comes before the TLD, but after the domain name.
+That means that it looks like an extra bit of text that comes before the TLD but after the domain name.
 For example, many British addresses end in .co.uk rather than in just .uk.
-Similarly to this, a third-level domain adds on another “layer”.
+Similarly to this, a third-level domain adds another “layer”.

 Let’s get to work!